chen-bowen/NBA_Analytics_Project/README.md

 How well does this model predict?
 Well You can find out yourself.

-Here are the actual results of the 11 games played on 2018-02-14
+Here are the actual results of the 11 games played on 2018-02-14.
+Winning teams are in bold fonts.

 | Date       | Home Team             | Home Score | Away Team              | Away Score |
 |------------|-----------------------|------------|------------------------|------------|